fido-device-onboard/client-sdk-fidoiot/docs/security_implications.md

    [mbedTLS Hardware Entropy Source](#mbedtls_entropy) for more information.

-2. In the reference implementation, the device key and the keys that encrypt or protect the integrity of the SDO data are stored in clear text on the file system.
+2. In the reference implementation, the device key and the keys that encrypt or protect the integrity of the FDO data are stored in clear text on the file system.
    In production systems, these keys must be stored in a secure storage such as the Secure Engine.
    - `PLATFORM_HMAC_KEY`: The key is stored in the `data/platform_hmac_key.bin` file